shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 .. rubric:: :ref:`Rotations in Differential Form`

-This section is a systematic analyis of the representation of rotations in three dimensions and in spacetime.
+This section contains a systematic analyis of the representation of rotations in Euclidean three-dimensional space, as well as its generalization to four-dimensional Minkowski spacetime.
 Rotations are expressed as linear combinations of basis rotations in each planes.
 The expressions as double covariant tensors, double contravariant tensors, and mixed tensors are derived.
 Symmetries are systematically analyzed.
 In this section, we get the first insight about the deep connection between the electromagnetism and rotations in spacetime.

 .. toctree::
    :maxdepth: 1